-dsPIC33CK256MP508 family devices have a capacitorless internal voltage regulator to supply power to the core at 1.2V (typical).
-A pair of voltage regulators, VREG1 and VREG2 together, provide power for the core.
-The PLL is powered using a separate regulator, VREGPLL, as shown in Figure 30-1.
+The dsPIC33CK256MP508 family devices have a capacitorless internal voltage regulator to supply power to the core at 1.2V (typical).

 The regulators have Low-Power and Standby modes for use in Sleep modes.
 For additional information about Sleep, see Section 29.2.1 "Sleep Mode".